BiliqisO/zk-implementations/polynomial-functions/README.md

 #### Methods

--

-new(exponent: u32, coefficients: f32) -> Monomial

-: Creates a new

-Monomial

-with the given exponent and coefficient.
+- new(exponent: u32, coefficients: f32) -> Monomial: Creates a new Monomial with the given exponent and coefficient.

--

-default() -> Monomial

-: Creates a default

-Monomial

-with an exponent of 0 and a coefficient of 0.0.
+- default() -> Monomial: Creates a default Monomial with an exponent of 0 and a coefficient of 0.0.

 ### UnivariatePolynomial